Doctor of Philosophy in Education

 The PhD in Education is designed for students with career aspirations and research interests related to education.
 Graduates of the PhD in Education program will be able to:

-- Evaluate policies and initiatives fundamental to ethical and legal practice in educational settings and learning communities;
+- Design policies and initiatives that are fundamental to ethical and legal practice in educational settings and learning communities;

 - Apply diverse methods and principles of inquiry, discovery, evaluation, and original scholarship to educational research questions and practices.

 - School Leader